Child Life Internships

 - Documentation of a 100-hour Child Life Practicum completed under the supervision of a Certified Child Life Specialist using the practicum verification form

 - If the Child Life Practicum is not completed at the time of applying to the internship then the candidate must submit a Practicum in Progress form.
-The Child Life Practicum must be completed by the start if the internship.
+At least 50 of these hours must be completed at the time you are applying for the internship program.
+The entire 100 hours Child Life Practicum must be completed by the start of the internship.

 - Unofficial University transcripts from all Universities.
 The intern will be asked to submit Official Transcript if/once selected as an intern at this site.